noirello/bonsai/docs/tutorial.rst

 Add and modify LDAP entry
 =========================

-To add a new entry to our dictionary we need to create an LDAPEntry object with a valid new LDAP DN:
+To add a new entry to our dictionary we need to create an :class:`LDAPEntry` object with a valid new LDAP DN:

     >>> from bonsai import LDAPEntry